nuxeo-sandbox/nuxeo-labs-genai-aws/README.md

 This plugin allows for calling Generative AI on AWS, using [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html), using Amazon Java SDK.

 First Use Cases (Jan.
 2024) are about summarizing a text and asking any question.
-For these purposes, the plugin provides 2 Automation Operations (see below).
+For these purposes, the plugin provides some Automation Operations (see below).

 ## AWS Setup • Warnings • Known Limitations